-Our Private Pilot Training Course is FAA certified and approved Part 141 course.
+Our Private Pilot Training Course (PPL program) is FAA certified and approved Part 141 course.
 It has been reviewed and approved by the FAA for compliance with satisfactory educational quality standards.

 This course consists of three stages which include obligatory ground and flight training.
 Each completed stage is followed by an exam administered by the chief pilot or a senior flight instructor.
 All courses are carried out in accordance with the Jeppesen Certified Training Program and Syllabus.

 During the first stage, students will learn the airframe, ground operations (pre-flight preparation), aeronautical meteorology, basic maneuvers, radio communications, and emergency procedures.
 Students must then take the stage check as well as the FAA written exam.
 Upon successful completion of both, the student will be given the opportunity to conduct their first solo-flight.

 During the second stage of the program, the student continues to study the properties and capabilities of the aircraft, flight planning, weight and balance, and navigation.
 In conjunction, they will perform several solo flights in preparation for their first solo cross-country flight.
 The successful completion of the second stage check will enable the student to carry out this flight.

 The final stage includes the preparation for the theoretical and practical examination, known as The Check Ride.
 This is administered by a Certified FAA examiner.
 During this time, the students will conduct several cross-country flights as well as master their flying skills in accordance with the standards required by the FAA.
 They will also be preparing for the oral portion of the check ride as well.
 In order for a student to be scheduled for their check ride, they must pass the final stage checks administrated by the chief pilot.